glebfomin28/gitmoji-autotag/README.md

 # `gitmoji-autotag`

-> cript for adding emoji before the commit message based on conventional commit types.
+> Script for adding emoji before the commit message based on conventional commit types.

 ## Installation